gjcooper/IntCourses/courses/_WEBDATA201/modules/01-introduction.md

 ![Screenshot of the Legislative Assembly websit](../assets/screenshot_act.png)

-There are several features (circled in the image above) that make the data on this page easier to work with.
+There are several features (circled in the image above) that we need to know about the data on this page.
-The search, reorder, refine features and display modes hint that the data is actually stored in a (structured) database before being displayed on this page.
-The data can be readily downloaded either as a comma separated values (.csv) file or as XML for re-use in their own database, spreadsheet or computer program.

-Even though the information displayed in the view above is not labelled, anyone visiting this site with some knowledge of ACT geography and politics can see what information pertains to the politicians' names, the geographical area they come from and the political party they represent.
-This is because human beings are good at using context and prior knowledge to quickly categorise information.
+The information we want is laid out in a table, with heading representing the type of information in each column.
+The data can be readily downloaded as an Excel or Word file.

+We can easily see the information we want laid out before us.
 Computers, on the other hand, cannot do this unless we provide them with more information.
-Fortunately, if we examine the source HTML code of this page, we can see that the information displayed is actually organised inside labelled elements:
+Fortunately, if we examine the source HTML code of this page, we can see that the information displayed is actually organised in a relatively structured way:

 ~~~
 (...)